 Your body is rarely wrong when it isn’t feeling up to par.
 This is more of a physical issue then a mental one.
 Just because you mentally don’t want to run doesn’t mean you sit this run out.
 Remember your mind likes to sneak attack you when you’re least expecting it.

-5. Long runs are about the distance, not the time
+5. Half Marathon Long Runs are about the distance, not the time

 Long runs are about the distance, not the time it took to complete.
 Aim for simply finishing your longer runs especially when you’re stretching into the 9+ mile long runs.
 These should be run somewhere between 30 seconds and 2 minutes slower than your goal race pace (sometimes maybe even a little slower).
 Save your more intense workouts for interval days and tempo days.
 On these days you want to push yourself and push close to your goal race pace for extended amounts of time maybe 3 or 4 miles.
 This entirely depends on your fitness level and what training plan you are following.